IDAES/idaes-pse/docs/model_libraries/core_library/property_models/general/eos/cubic.rst

 Property Package Options
 ------------------------

 When using the general cubic equation of state module, users must specify the type of cubic to use.
-This is done using by providing a `type` option in the `equation_of_state_options` argument in the `Phase` definition, as shown in the example below.
+This is done by providing a `type` option in the `equation_of_state_options` argument in the `Phase` definition, as shown in the example below.

 .. code-block:: python